vprusso/toqito/docs/contributing.rst

 might be incompatible with the changes made by :code:`black`.
 This is discussed in detail at `this link <https://docs.astral.sh/ruff/formatter/black/>`_.

+Setting Up Pre-Commit Hooks
+Pre-commit hooks ensure that code meets our formatting and linting standards before it is committed to the repository.
+Install the hooks with the following command:
 .. code-block:: bash
   poetry run pre-commit install
+This integrates ruff checks into your workflow, ensuring consistent code quality across the project.

 ------------------------
 References in Docstrings
 ------------------------